jupierce/oc-update-design-ideas/policies.md

   Yes         Availability  Major       Workload scheduling...

-Alternative Destinations (use "--to <version>" to see desination insights):
+Alternative Destinations (use "--to <version>" to see destination insights):
 - [4.16.8] through [4.16.5]
 - [4.16.3]
 ```